ayodorigan/cloud-functions-tutorial/fb-func/README.md

 You can use post man to send data to realtime using get request or firebase using the following url</br>
 `https://[PROJECT_ID].firebaseio.com/fb-test.json?num=3`</br>
-where *PROJECT_ID* is the id of your project. this whole url can be found in the real-time DB page as the path *ftb-test* id the node name
+where *PROJECT_ID* is the id of your project. this whole url can be found in the real-time DB page as the path. like below

+*ftb-test* id the node name